Upcoming Retreat

 3. Who is this retreat for?

 This retreat is open to adults 18 years and older.
-No prior yoga, meditation, or art experience is required—
+No prior experience in yoga, meditation, or creative expression is needed—all practices are thoughtfully guided and accessible to a wide range of bodies, backgrounds, and comfort levels.

 4. What is included in the price?

-(Alcohol will be available for purchase if desired.)
+(Alcohol will be available for purchase through the hut if desired.)

 5. What is the cost of the retreat?

 Pricing varies based on room selection and desired level of privacy.
-Options include: - Bunk rooms - Double rooms
+Options include: - Bunk rooms $378 - Double rooms $388 - Single/private rooms $428

 Payment plans are available, allowing you to spread out your investment in a way that feels supportive.
 Full pricing details will be shared soon so you can choose what best supports your comfort and budget.